-- listen to what is being said without displaying shock or disbelief; - accept what is being said; - allow the child to talk freely; - reassure the child, but do not make promises which it might not be possible to keep; - never promise a child that they will not tell anyone as this may ultimately not be in the best interests of the child; - reassure him or her that what has happened is not his or her fault; - stress that it was the right thing to tell; - listen, only asking questions when necessary to clarify; - not criticise the alleged perpetrator; - explain what must be done next and who must be told; - make a written record (see Record Keeping); and https://www.nctrust.co.uk/protecting-children-information-forprofessionals/Documents/NSCP% 20 Thresholds% 20 review% 20 Final% 2011-4-2022.pdf

-• Pass the information to the Designated Safeguarding Lead without delay and record on a cause for concern form and alert sheet.
-With the DSL there will be agreed actions or follow ups from the disclosure.
+- listen to what is being said without displaying shock or disbelief; - accept what is being said; - allow the child to talk freely; - reassure the child, but do not make promises which it might not be possible to keep; - never promise a child that they will not tell anyone as this may ultimately not be in the best interests of the child; - reassure him or her that what has happened is not his or her fault; - stress that it was the right thing to tell; - listen, only asking questions when necessary to clarify; - not criticise the alleged perpetrator; - explain what has to be done next and who has to be told; - make a written record (see 'Record Keeping'); and - pass the information to the Designated Safeguarding Lead without delay this will logging into Cpoms and alerting DSL's, you may also follow up with a conversation and then actions will be taken.
 Alternatively, if appropriate, make a referral to children's social care and/or the police directly (see 9.2), and tell the DSL as soon as possible that you have done so.